MJMcGuffin/muqcs.js/README.md

 which produces this output:

-    .A 2x3 matrix filled with zeros:
+    A 2x3 matrix filled with zeros:
     [_,_,_]
     [_,_,_]
     A 2x2 matrix: